Gavin-Yinld/csmFinder/readme.md

 ```

 ## Further analysis.
 Co-methylation analysis and engen-pCSM loci extraction
-csmFinder is the first step in our pipeline to perfom virtual methylome dissection, downstream analysis for grouping the pCSM loci and extracting eigen-pCSM loci can be found in [coMethy](https://github.com/Gavin-Yinld/coMethy)
+csmFinder is the first step in our pipeline to perfom virtual methylome dissection, downstream analysis for grouping the pCSM loci, extracting eigen-pCSM loci and dissecting methylomes can be found in [coMethy](https://github.com/Gavin-Yinld/coMethy)